Hooray it’s Wild Garlic time again

 This is the first wild spring green I felt confident about picking.
 I now pick a much bigger range of wild greens including nettles, sorrel and ground elder.
 Wild garlic ( also known as Ransoms) still remains my favourite.
 It’s easy to spot with its broad green leaves and garlicky smell and is found in shady damp spots.
 You mainly eat the leaves but the white star-like flowers are edible too and are nice sprinkled on a salad.
 You can also pickle the unopened flower buds and use like capers.

-I love it just roughly chopped in scrambled eggs and omelettes or baked in a quiche ( well I did before turning vegan!)
+I love the leaves just roughly chopped in scrambled eggs and omelettes or baked in a quiche ( well I did before turning vegan!)
 It’s also great in salads.

 My favourite thing to do with it though is to make wild garlic pesto.
 It packs a real punch.
 It’s gorgeous just stirred through pasta or used to flavour savoury muffins scones or soda bread.

 So I’m sharing with you my recipes for both the pesto and wild garlic soda bread.

 Makes enough pesto for 2 jars (or about 10 servings)

 - 75g almonds (or a mix of almonds and pumpkin seeds.